deeptendies/legacy-deeptendies-library/README.md

 # What is deeptendies
-Deeptendies is an open source package to get stonks data.
-Enrich via get high and get low, and perform feature memegineering.
-We are bringing quantitative trading to the massses!
-Power to the players!
+deeptendies is an [open source](https://github.com/open-source) package to bring ML and quant analysis tools and
+> power to the players!

 # Repo Structure
 Please see `./src/deeptendies/` for core package components.